SuperOfficeDocs/superoffice-docs/docs/en/ui/screen-designer/learn/edit-layout.md

 ---
-uid: help-en-screendesigner-edit-layout
+uid: help-en-screen-designer-edit-layout
-title: ScreenDesigner Edit layout
+title: Edit main cards layout
-description: ScreenDesigner Edit layout
+description: In this how-to guide, you will learn how to edit a layout.
-author: SuperOffice RnD
+author: Bergfrid Dias
-so.date: 06.29.2022
+so.date: 03.29.2023
-keywords: Settings and maintenance so.topic: help
+keywords: screen designer, layout, field so.topic: howto
 language: en
 ---